 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- To prevent the spread of the Zika virus, World Vision held informational sessions about the disease prevention for community leaders, educators, and mothers of young children.
+- To prevent the spread of the Zika virus, we held informational sessions about the disease prevention for community leaders, educators, and mothers of young children.

 - We coordinated a cooking program called Common Pot to help mothers learn to prepare meals using local, nutritious ingredients, in order to prevent malnutrition and improve their children’s overall health.

-- To protect the health of children under age 5, World Vision worked with local clinics and the Ministry of Health to provide vaccines and vitamins to vulnerable children in danger of disease and malnutrition.
+- To protect the health of children under age 5, we worked with local clinics and the Ministry of Health to provide vaccines and vitamins to vulnerable children in danger of disease and malnutrition.

 Education for Better Lives